svenvc/Reddit/DEPLOY.md

 - https://aws.amazon.com/ec2/instance-types/t4/
 - https://en.wikipedia.org/wiki/Annapurna_Labs#AWS_Graviton2

+Another option is to use a Microsoft Azure Standard B1ls (1 vcpus, 0.5 GiB memory, Intel x86_64) with Ubuntu Server 20.04.x LTS.

+DigitalOcean would be another cheap option.

 You might need to install some extra Ubuntu packages here or there (sudo apt install XX).
+Note that we are running 64-bit Pharo on a 64-bit OS.

 First we need to install Pharo 9, using its Pharo Zeroconf Script tools (https://get.pharo.org).
 This gives us a local user-space installation.